philipphoffmann/gnome3-jenkins-indicator/README.md

 installation (manually):
-1. Copy all files to ~/.local/share/gnome-shell/extensions/gnome3-jenkins@philipphoffmann.de
+1. Copy all files to `~/.local/share/gnome-shell/extensions/gnome3-jenkins@philipphoffmann.de`

-2. Assuming that you have the gnome shell running hit Alt+F2, type "r" or "restart" (without quotation marks), hit enter. the shell should now restart.
+2. Assuming that you have the gnome shell running hit Alt+F2, type `r` or `restart` (without the ticks), hit enter. the shell should now restart.

 If everything is set up correctly you should be able to click the extension icon to bring up a popup menu with all your Jenkins jobs.